grrolland/ngx-distributed-shm/README.md

 Consumes a token in a sliding window rate limiter with the key `key`.
 The sliding window duration is configured with `duration` seconds.
 The rate limiter is created automatically

-The command try to consume a token and return the available tokens.
-If there were no more token available, the command return -1, otherwise the command return the numbers of available tokens between 0 and `capacity`
+The command attempts to consume a token and return the number of remaining available tokens.
+If there were no more tokens available, the command returns -1, otherwise the command return the number of tokens available between 0 and `capacity`

 note : GET command with this key return the available tokens